roudox/moonraker/README.md

 ### Example project

-You will find a full example test project in the `/example` folder with everything you need to start using Moonraker - sample feature/scenario, page objects and config.json in a suggested project structure. `$ npm test` will run the example tests in chrome, so you will need the latest [chromedriver](http://chromedriver.storage.googleapis.com/index.html) downloaded and available on your path.
+You will find a full example test project in the `/example` folder with everything you need to start using Moonraker - sample feature/scenario, page objects and config.json in a suggested project structure.

+`$ npm test` to run Moonraker.
+The example tests use chrome, so you will need the latest [chromedriver](http://chromedriver.storage.googleapis.com/index.html) downloaded and available on your path.

 ### Yadda